reefer42/xkaliber-agent/README.md

-⚔️kaliber Agent v22
+⚔️kaliber Agent v21
-The Definitive Autonomous Desktop Client for Local Intelligence.
+Local.
+Autonomous.
+Unrestricted.

-Xkaliber Agent is a modern, dark-themed Electron interface that transforms local Ollama models into fully capable system operators.
-Beyond simple chat, v21 equips your neural models with persistent vector memory, secure system-level execution, real-time web scraping, and multimodal integration.
+Xkaliber Agent is a high-performance Electron client for Ollama.
+It transforms local AI into a "System Agent" with full file access, long-term memory, and real-time web connectivity.

-🧠 Neuro-Core: Intelligent Persistent Memory
-Powered by a "Clawbot-style" long-term memory engine, the agent doesn't just chat—it learns and evolves.

-Dynamic VRAM Management: The agent autonomously monitors GPU resources.
-If VRAM is congested during a memory operation, it will suspend idle models to ensure Neuro-Core remains operational.
+🧠 Neuro-Core (Long-Term Memory)
+Smart VRAM Recovery: Automatically unloads idle models if GPU memory is full to ensure memory retrieval never fails.

-Autonomous Learning: Using the mem_store tool, the agent intelligently decides which facts, user preferences, or project details are worth vectorizing for the long term.
+Selective Learning: The agent autonomously decides which facts or preferences are important enough to save.

-Offline Embeddings: Utilizes the all-minilm engine.
-If missing, Xkaliber Agent securely streams and auto-installs it on the first boot.

-Secure Vector Storage: Databases are written directly to ~/.config/xkaliber-agent/ via IPC, bypassing browser sandbox limitations for true persistence.
+Local Persistence: All data is stored in ~/.config/xkaliber-agent/, bypassing browser sandbox limits.

-Real-time Feedback: Monitor your agent's brain with the [X MEMS] counter and the [ NEURO-CORE SAVING... ] status indicator.
+Live UI Feedback: Features a real-time [X MEMS] counter and a flashing [ SAVING... ] indicator.

+Full Wipe: A dedicated button instantly clears all session data and the physical vector database.

-🛡️ System Access & Secure Sudo
+🛡️ System Control & Security
-Xkaliber Agent acts as a bridge between the LLM and your hardware.

-Host Execution: Run bash commands directly on your machine to manage files, install packages, or configure services.
+Bash Execution: Run shell commands directly on your host machine via the agent.

-Sudo Injection: Provide your password in the secure UI field; the agent dynamically pipes it (echo | sudo -S) for root tasks without ever saving your password to logs or neural memory.
+Secure Sudo: A private UI field handles root privileges.
+It pipes your password safely (sudo -S) without ever saving it to logs or neural memory.

 🛠️ The Agentic Toolbelt
-View every action in real-time with transparent execution logs (⚡ Exec: function_name).

-File Ops: read, write, list, and delete files across the system.

-Memory: High-speed vector_search and mem_store.

-Netrunner: Real-time web search via a secure DuckDuckGo scraper (No API keys required).
+Netrunner: Real-time web search via DuckDuckGo (No API keys required).

-Communication: Autonomous WhatsApp messaging via QR-linked sessions.

-Logic: dynamic_schema_generate for creating perfectly structured JSON data.

-🔊 Audio & Multimodal Uplink
+WhatsApp: Link your account via QR code to send autonomous notifications.

-Piper TTS: Crystal-clear, 100% offline Text-to-Speech (en_US-lessac-medium).
+Piper TTS: High-quality, 100% offline Text-to-Speech.

+File Manager: Full Read, Write, List, and Delete capabilities.

-Vision & Context: Drag-and-drop images for vision-model analysis or text files for instant context injection. everything in releases section !!!!!
+Multimodal: Drag-and-drop images or text files for instant vision analysis and context.

 (THIS ONLY SUPPORTS OLLAMA)